lucacharrouf/cs290-final-project/README.md

 Dermatofibroma is a benign skin lesion regarded as either a benign proliferation or an inflammatory reaction to minimal trauma.
 It is brown often showing a central zone of fibrosis dermatoscopically [24].
 [115 images]

+### Requirements
+See `requirements.txt` for dependencies, or install them with: pip install -r requirements.txt

 ### Reference
 Tschandl, Philipp.
 2018.
 "The HAM10000 Dataset, a Large Collection of Multi-Source Dermatoscopic Images of Common Pigmented Skin Lesions."
 Harvard Dataverse. https://doi.org/doi:10.7910/DVN/DBW86T.